brood915/react-boilerplate/README.md

-# ReactJS Boilerplate
+# ReactJS Boilerplate with webpack 2 configurations

-ReactJS Web Application
+babel with presets es2015 and react
+SCSS to CSS
+html-webpack-plugins
+react-router
+fetch-jsonp

 ### To run this application